DIKECC/Lookerlab/README.md

 ### **3️⃣ Highest Flight Cancellation Rates**
 📊 **Objective:** Identify airports and states with the highest percentage of flight cancellations (with over 10,000 flights)
 📌 **Dataset:** Flights
-🔹 **Data used:** Aircraft Origin City, Aircraft Origin State, Percentage of Flights Cancelled, Flight count, Flight Details Cancelled Count
+🔹 **Data used:** Aircraft Origin City, Aircraft Origin State, Percentage of Flights Cancelled, Flights Count, Flights Details Cancelled Count
 🛠 **Process:** I filtered for flights exceeding 10,000, then created a table calculation to determine the cancellation percentage
 🔹 **Final output:** Table visualization in descending order with Flight count and Flight Details Cancelled Count made invinsible
 <p align="center">